Coronavirus digest: Germany records new daily record of infections | DW | 14.01.2022

 Andersson is among several party leaders who have tested positive for the virus.
 The country is seeing high new caseloads of around 25,000 infections per day.

-Sweden's royal family has also been hit, with the king, queen and crown princess have been infected.
+Sweden's royal family has also been hit, with the king, queen and crown princess having been infected.

 Italy's police union has expressed dissatisfaction after officers were sent batches of pink protective masks to wear while on duty.
 The union said it felt the masks could harm the reputation of police officials.